etz69/irhelper/README.md

 vi settings.py
 Edit all locations with the full path of your irhelper installation

+Note: if the matplotlib is not working disable in the settings.py file

 And Play !
 python irhelper.py --initdb --debug templates/report.html sample001.bin